-"Bolshevik," 1917, from red (adj.1), the color they adopted for themselves.
-Association in Europe of red with revolutionary politics (on notion of blood and violence) is from at least 1297, but got a boost 1793 with adoption of the red Phrygian cap (French bonnet rouge) as symbol of the French Revolution.
-First specific political reference in English was 1848 (adj.), in news reports of the Second French Republic (a.k.a.
+"Bolshevik, ultra-radical, revolutionary," 1917, from red (adj.1), the color they adopted for themselves.
+The association in Europe of red with revolutionary politics (on notion of blood and violence) is from at least 1297, but got a boost 1793 with adoption of the red Phrygian cap (French bonnet rouge) as symbol of the French Revolution.
+The first specific political reference in English was in 1848 (adj.), in reports of the Second French Republic (a.k.a.
 Red Republic).

 Red Army is from 1918; Red China is attested from 1934.
 Red-baiting is attested by 1929.
 The noun meaning "a radical, a communist" is from 1851.

 "the color red; red pigment; ruddiness; red wine," mid-13c., from red (adj.1).
 Compare Old High German roti, German röthe "redness, red," from the adjective in German.
 As "a person with red hair" from early 14c.
 In finance, in the red for "overdrawn, losing money" is by 1926, from the color formerly conventional for recording debts and balances in accounts.